The Best Things to Do in Antalya

 10: Enjoy the Great Outdoors in Koprulu Canyon

-As a national protected park, the 366-kilometre Koprulu Canyon is the ideal environment to delve into flora and fauna of Turkey.
-Fresh fish restaurants alongside the river are a popular stopping point for a tasty lunch while the old Roman bridge is a flash back to its historical past.
+As a nationally protected park, the 366-kilometer Koprulu Canyon is the ideal environment to delve into the flora and fauna of Turkey.
+Fresh fish restaurants alongside the river are a popular stopping point for a tasty lunch while the old Roman bridge is a flashback to its historical past.

-Many visitors also flock for the outdoor activities like canyoning, abseiling, and white water rafting, that is open to beginners because of the instructor guides, safety equipment, and briefings.
+Many visitors also flock for outdoor activities like canyoning, abseiling, and white water rafting, which is open to beginners because of the instructor guides, safety equipment, and briefings.

 11: Road Trip the Lycian Way

 The Antalya region stretches from cosmopolitan Alanya westwards to the small quaint town of Kas.
 Along the route, many historical attractions belonging to the Lycian way trekking route are open to the public including the ancient cities of Phaselis, Olympus, Patara, Myra, Saint Nicholas’s Church, and the burning flames of Chimaera.

 If walking does not interest you though, the coastal D400 highway connects them all making this a great road trip route.
 Many independent travelers hire a car and explore other lesser-known attractions of Antalya, often extending their journey to stays overnight in the quaint village of Çıralı, and the upmarket prestigious town of Kalkan.